Redevelopment planning in final stages

 The former TAFE site forms part of the broader Beaconsfield Redevelopment Project, which includes the Davis Park Precinct.

-DevelopmentWA recognises that everyone should be able to access housing they can afford based on their income and the type of home that meets their needs, including social and affordable housing.
-As the population continues to grow, we understand that there is a need to contribute to a diverse range of quality housing options across Western Australia.
+As the population continues to grow, we understand that there is a need to contribute to a diverse range of quality housing options across Western Australia, including social and affordable homes.

 The Beaconsfield Redevelopment Project is approximately 14-hectares of land and comprises the Davis Park precinct and the Beaconsfield TAFE site.